LaurentOngaro/UEVaultManager/README.md

   -f, --force-refresh   Force a refresh of all asset metadata

 Command: list
-usage: UEVaultManager list [-h] [--csv]
+usage: UEVaultManager list [-h] [----third-party] [--csv]
                       [--tsv] [--json] [--force-refresh]
-                      [--category <text_to_search>] [--output <file_name_with_path>]
+                      [--filter-category <text_to_search>] [--output <file_name_with_path>]

 optional arguments:
-  -h, --help            Show this help message and exit --csv                 List asset in CSV format
-  --tsv                 List asset in TSV format --json                List asset in JSON format
-  -f, --force-refresh   Force a refresh of all asset metadata -c, --category        Filter assets by category.
+  -h, --help              Show this help message and exit -T, --third-party       Include assets that are not installable --csv                   List asset in CSV format --tsv                   List asset in TSV format --json                  List asset in JSON format -f, --force-refresh     Force a refresh of all asset metadata -fc, --filter-category  Filter assets by category.
 Search against the asset category in the marketplace.
 Search is case insensitive and can be partial
   -o, --output            The file name (with path) where the list should be written to